jon-harper/OmniBox/docs/support/panel_mounts.md

  Connector panel mounts will typically be on the rear panel and connect with the printer.
 Extensions can be mounted on the front or rear and are typically for SD Cards and USB ports.

+ Each panel type comes with a template for making your own panels.
+See [Creating New Panels](#creating-new-panels) below for more.

 ### Front Panels

 ![front panel example][img_front]{ width="360" }